Each of the following films explore different approaches to light and time, and are part of an ongoing series.

 When I talked to Lucy English about making films for The Book of Hours I was immediately interested in how to convey the winter and summer solstices, as I wanted to develop a project on time and light.
 In terms of winter solstice, I read quite a bit about its historic significance.
 I wanted to focus on the ritual power of the sun, as the ancient ceremony of ‘Sol Invictus’ which I wanted as the title.
 I also knew I wanted to experiment with vertical movement, creating a rising and falling, perhaps quite abstractly, with something like the sun – a ball maybe – and tried to do this at first through filming a yellow ball.
 I also liked the idea of the shadows created on the ball to show it turning.
 I made footage of this, in bright sun on holiday, but this didn’t really go anywhere.

 I then found the glitch video tape visuals, which included orbic Christmas decoration shapes, and also give a sense of the vibration of light, and decided that these could be edited to work with seasonal change.
 The choice of this old footage was partly influenced, I see now, by my interest in early surrealist images of nature.
 Black Sun1927–8 by German artist Max Ernst (1891–1976), is one that stands out, or Ambassador of Autumn(1922) by Swiss-German artist Paul Klee (1879–1940).I also wanted to write part of the text myself.
 I wrote the first verse which I then gave to Lucy who wrote the second part.
-Helmie Stil, Lucy and myself recorded ourselves saying the poem, with my intention of combining three voices that would suit the changing seasons; but ultimately, I became a chorus for their atmospheric voices.
+I wanted to include Helmie Stil's distinctive voice, alongside Lucy and myself; with my intention of combining three voices that would suit the changing seasons.
+Helmie's I saw as representing the spring sun, bright but gentle, delicate and inspired in tone; whilst Lucy's came next, more summer, developed, but still holding strong.
+But ultimately, rather than my voice being the fading of autumn warmth, it seemed that a chorus was needed.

 I had in mind music that would evoke the sombre, stillness of winter, but also the slow and weighty majesty of the sun coming back to life; becoming magnificent again through the seasons.
 I also wanted to try to convey how ancient people might have felt about the darkness of winter, with its mystery and portentousness, and the jubilation of intensely brilliant summer.
 I was also fortunate to have been given a collection of sublime choral music, and had already earmarked this particularly moving and atmospheric ‘Song for Athene’ as the perfect anthem for the regeneration of the solar year.